Stretch Wrap 101

 Film Force-Refers to the amount of tension applied to the film as the film is applied to the load.

 Film Memory- The ability of the film to return to its pre-stretched form.
-This enables the film to maintain a tight load during transportation.
+Enabling the film to maintain a tight load during transportation.

 Film Tail-The start and end pieces of stretch film applied to the load.
-Generally, these pieces are cut off later
+The front tail tied to the pallet and the end tucked or tied off.

 Gauge-A measurement used to measure film thickness or caliper.
 One gauge is equal to .254 microns.
 Microns are another common form of film measurement.

-Haze-Refers to a lack of clarity in the film.
-Thicker plastic films generally have more haze than thinner film.
+Haze- Refers to a lack of clarity in the film.
+Thicker plastic films generally have more haze than thinner films.